Marine Science Research

 - Undersea Vehicle Technology Center

-Faculty members in the Department of Marine Science hail from the world’s most prestigious oceanographic research institutions including Scripps Institution of Oceanography, Woods Hole Oceanographic Institution, Shirshov Institute of Oceanology, Texas A&M University and the University of Hawaii.
+Faculty members in the Division of Marine Science hail from the world’s most prestigious oceanographic research institutions including Scripps Institution of Oceanography, Woods Hole Oceanographic Institution, Shirshov Institute of Oceanology, Texas A&M University and the University of Hawaii.

 Faculty and students alike participate in a variety of national and international projects sponsored by the National Science Foundation, the Ocean Drilling Program, the U.S. Naval Research Laboratory, the National Oceanic and Atmospheric Administration, the U.S. Department of Energy and the Office of Naval Research, among others.